 Let’s not forget about the dock at the bottom of the phone.
 Apple places certain apps it thinks most people will always use in the most accessible place, but you can sub out the apps that reside in the dock for any apps you prefer.

 It’s easy to navigate between different app pages—you’ll see a bright dot in the dotted page indicator above the dock.
 This dog tells you what page you’re on, and you can switch to different pages or make new pages.
 If you see dots next to the bright dot, you can drag an app to the screen’s right side to move it to the next page or swipe left to view that page’s apps.
 If you don’t see any dots next to the bright dot, you’ll make a new page when you drag an app to the right.
 It’s smart to leave some blank space in your screen’s bottom row because it lets you rearrange your apps without displacing your structure, gives you space to test out new apps you might delete later, and gives you a clutter-free look.

 Searching directly for specific apps lets you locate them quickly.
 To start a search, drag down from your screen’s center.
 You can search either for a specific app’s name or a general category.
 For instance, if you search for “video,” you might find the Camera app along with other video apps that use developers’ keywords.
 It’s a useful feature because it means you don’t need to remember all of your apps’ specific names to find them quickly.
 Search is particularly helpful if you organize your apps by color or by name. iOS 14 allows you to rapidly search the App Library, as we just described.
 If you pull down on your page, iOS 14 will direct you to Siri Suggestions or allow you to enter a search term.

 How to set default app layout

-- How to transfer photos from iPhone to iPhone
+- How to switch from Android to iPhone: A complete guide

 - How to make ringtones for an iPhone